hwennnn/RideSharing/README.md

 Each of the microservice is **fully independent from one and another**.
 The three microservices **serve at different localhost endpoint with different port numbers**, where the driver, passenger and trip microservices serves at 8080, 8081 and 8082 port numbers respectively.

-In the case when one microservice needs to communicate with another microservices, **anti-corruption layer** is implemented between the layer in the backend.
+In the case when one microservice needs to communicate with another microservices, **anti-corruption layer** is implemented between the layer in the backend to facilitate the communication.

 ### Anti-corruption layer